aislinn.jpg

 8. This paper links two approaches to biased interpretations of information: non-Bayesian updating and model misspecification.
 We show that misspecified models can be decomposed into an updating rule and belief forecast, derive necessary and sufficient conditions for an updating rule and belief forecast to have a misspecified model representation, and show that the representation is unique.
 Finally, we explore two ways to select belief forecasts--- introspection-proof and naive consistent.
 This highlights the belief restrictions implicit in the misspecified model approach and shows how to identify a misspecified model from belief data.

-9. Over- and Underreaction to Information, with Cuimin Ba and Alex Imas.
+9. Over- and Underreaction to Information, with Cuimin Ba and Alex Imas, Revise & Resubmit at Quarterly Journal of Economics.

 10. This paper explores how features of the learning environment interact with cognitive constraints to determine whether agents under- or overreact to information.
 We develop a model of belief updating when agents are subject to limited attention and cognitive noise, and use it to generate predictions about how agents react to information.
 Our model predicts underreaction when the state space is simple, signals are precise, and the prior is flat or diffuse; it predicts overreaction when the state space is complex, signals are noisy, and the prior is concentrated.
 A series of experiments provide direct support for these theoretical predictions.